 Geologists, miners and rock hounds also use this word to refer to a fracture in rock that is filled with a particular mineral such as quartz or gold.
 It can be a layer or a seam and is frequently sought after for gaining wealth.

 There they are, three words with identical sounds, unrelated history and definitions.
 If you choose the wrong word the reader will feel like they hit a section of uncharted rapids in the river of your book.
 Do all in your power to prevent that from happening, do not give your readers a reason to close your story.
-Use beta readers, critique partners, proofreaders and editors to ensure that your work is error free and as smooth as possible.
+Use beta readers, critique partners, proofreaders, editors and Word Refiner to ensure that your work is error free and as smooth as possible.

 Don’t forget the free offer for writers under the “Learn More” tab on our website.